Glenn Stok managed his own business over 35 years and has extensive experience with TurboTax for filing his corporate and personal taxes.

 I used to buy directly from Intuit, the makers of TurboTax, but I discovered that Amazon has the lowest prices.
 I compare every year, and I always end up ordering from Amazon.

-I even get offers from my bank every year to buy TurboTax at a discount, but that is a discount off the retail price, and it still ends up being higher than Amazon's prices.
+I even get offers from my bank every year to buy TurboTax at a discount, but that is a discount off the retail price and Amazon ends up having the lowest prices anyway.

 TurboTax Purchase Options